 - University of Arizona

 Coccidioidomycosis is caused by the dimorphic fungi of the genus Coccidioides (C. immitis and C. posadasii), which are endemic in desert regions of the southwestern United States and Central and South America.
-(See "Primary coccidioidal infection", section on 'Epidemiology' and "Primary coccidioidal infection".)
+(See "Primary coccidioidal infection", section on 'Epidemiology' and "Primary coccidioidal infection", section on 'Microbiology'.)

 Coccidioidal meningitis will be reviewed here.
 Primary infection, extrapulmonary infection outside of the central nervous system, laboratory diagnosis, pulmonary sequelae, and infection in immunocompromised hosts are discussed separately.
 (See "Primary coccidioidal infection" and "Coccidioidomycosis: Laboratory diagnosis and screening" and "Manifestations and treatment of extrapulmonary coccidioidomycosis" and "Coccidioidomycosis in compromised hosts".)

 Coccidioidomycosis has protean manifestations, and primary infection is frequently unrecognized.
 However, disseminated infection can occur.
 Meningitis is the most lethal complication of coccidioidomycosis, and thus it is crucial to recognize this serious complication.
 If untreated, meningitis is lethal for 95 percent of patients within two years .
 This contrasts sharply with most nonmeningeal infections, which are either self-limited respiratory syndromes or cause chronic focal morbidity within or beyond the lungs.
 (See "Primary coccidioidal infection" and "Coccidioidomycosis in compromised hosts".)